muhammadyahyaayub06/Umrah-Calculator/README.md

 <br>
 He is practicing the git.
 <br>
-I have done my inter from Fazaia Inter College Minhas kamra.
+He has done his Intermediate from FIC Minhas.